 In 1843, Keeper West provided the following description of the station’s structures for inclusion in a report compiled by I.W.P.
 Lewis.

-Keeper James West served for three decades at the West Chop lighthouse before resigning in 1847 and being replaced by Charles West (not a son of James).
+Keeper James West served for three decades at West Chop Lighthouse before resigning in 1847 and being replaced by Charles West (not a son of James).
+Charles, like James, won the admiration of inspectors.
+A report in 1850 noted: “The state and condition of this light-house is not surpassed by any; it stands A No. 1….it is pleasant to visit such a light-house.”
+Winslow Lewis installed a new system of reflector lights at West Chop in 1848, but a fourth-order Fresnel lens replaced these in 1857.
 Charles West kept the light until 1868, when his son, also named Charles, succeeded him.
 Charles, Jr. served until 1909.

-The Annual Report of the Lighthouse Board for 1882 notes that a frame engine-house was erected at the station to power a steam fog whistle An assistant keeper was needed to help with the increased work load imposed by the fog signal, so a one-and-a-half-story frame keeper’s dwelling was also built at the same time.
-The stone dwelling built in 1846 was torn down and replaced by a second frame dwelling in 1888.
+The Annual Report of the Lighthouse Board for 1882 noted that a thirty-two-foot-square, frame engine-house was erected at the station to power a ten-inch steam fog whistle, which had been placed in operation on December 1, 1881.
+As the roof surface was not sufficient to capture enough fresh water, a well was driven within the building to provide the additional quantity.
+A one-and-a-half-story frame keeper’s dwelling was also built at the same time for the head keeper, and an assistant keeper, who was hired to help with the increased work load imposed by the fog signal, moved into the existing housing.
+The stone dwelling built in 1846 was torn down in 1888, and a frame dwelling was built atop its foundation.

 West Chop Light was automated in 1976, the last of lights of Martha’s Vineyard to lose its resident keeper, but remains an active aid to navigation, exhibiting a white light occulting every four seconds with a red sector to cover Squash Meadow and Norton Shoal’s.
 A fourth-order Fresnel lens is still in use in the lantern room.
 The keeper’s dwellings were used as offices for the Vineyard Environmental Research Institute for a few years following automation of the station, but today, the house nearest the tower is used by the officer-in-charge of Coast Guard Station Menemash, and the second dwelling is used as a vacation house for military personnel.